It doesn’t really matter what it was.

 Yes.
 Only the Tempter is.
 And he doesn’t miss a thing.
 He’s more than happy to remind us of where we are.

-I’ve come to see after these almost 15 years of marriage (not so long, really) that marriage is much about building up, agreeing, compromising, understanding, aligning hearts – yes quite a bit of that.
+I’ve come to see after these almost fifteen years of marriage (not so long, really) that marriage is much about building up, agreeing, compromising, understanding, aligning hearts – yes quite a bit of that.
 But I wonder if the real glue is abandonment.
 The letting go.
 Not of the person.
 But of all those images of what you thought it would be like.
 Of yourself.
 Seventy times seven.
 Ad infinitum.

 Face it, it’s never what we thought it would look like.
 All this giving up of our wants, of our expectations and demands.
 Being right.

 Because in the end, you just want to be able to text and say, “I’m sorry.
-It was dumb.
+I was dumb.
+I love you.
 So, can you run by the store for me?”
 And you really want that kiss on the forehead when he walks past you to the fridge.
 And you want to share those eye-rolls when the children pontificate from the dinner table.
 You want to be ONE and you don’t mind anymore letting the other stuff fall away in order to get there.
 You want the US ever so much more than you want the YOU.

 “For whoever wishes to save his life will lose it, but whoever loses his life for my sake will find it.”
 Matthew 16:25